multatronic/pyscroll/docs/index.rst

     class MyData:

         @property
-        def tilewidth(self):
+        def tile_width(self):
-            """ Return pixel width of map tiles
+            """ Return width of a tile in pixels
             """

         @property
-        def tileheight(self):
+        def tile_height(self):
-            """ Return pixel height of map tiles
+            """ Return height of a tile in pixels
             """

         @property
         def width(self):
-            """ Return number of tiles on X axis
+            """ Return the width of the map in tiles
             """

         @property
         def height(self):
-            """ Return number of tiles on Y axis
+            """ Return the height of the map in tiles
             """

         @property
-        def visible_layers(self):
+        def visible_tile_layers(self):
-            """ Return a list or iterator of layer numbers that are visible.
-            If using a single layer map, just return [0]
+            """ Return list of visible layer index numbers If using a single layer map, just return [0]

+            :return: list of visible layers
+            :rtype: sequence
             """

         def get_tile_image(self, position):
-            """ Return a surface for this position.
+            """ Return the tile image for some position on the map

-            Return self.default_image if there is not map data for the position. position is x, y, layer tuple
+            :param position: position of tile in the map
+            :type position: (x, y, layer)
+            :return: tile image
+            :rtype: pygame.surface.Surface
             """

 .. toctree::